dart-lang/language/working/3102 - implied-name/feature-specification.md

 provides the value of the expression.
 A cascade could have any expression after the `..`, so it would be even more important for readability that the reader knows to look at the very next identifier for the name.

-However, the places where cascades are used are often in argument position, which

 Examples of uses that could be made shorter (from `package:csslib`):
 ```dart